pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 By the end of Month 3, you should have:

-âœ… Performance maximized across all areas âœ… Market expanded successfully âœ… Team optimized for performance âœ… 90-day goals achieved âœ… Systems consolidated âœ… Processes consolidated âœ… Team consolidated âœ… Year 1 plan ready âœ… Sustainable operations established âœ… Foundation for long-term growth complete
+✅ Performance maximized across all areas
+✅ Market expanded successfully
+✅ Team optimized for performance
+✅ 90-day goals achieved
+✅ Systems consolidated
+✅ Processes consolidated
+✅ Team consolidated
+✅ Year 1 plan ready
+✅ Sustainable operations established
+✅ Foundation for long-term growth complete

 ## 38.4 Success Metrics & Adjustments